Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Use Case 2 - Logging In
 *As a user, I want to be able to log in to my account in order to access videos, interact with them, and submit my own content to generate interactive videos from.*

-1. The user accesses the web application by going to “piggybacklearning.com”.
+1. The user accesses the web application by going to “https://project-piggyback-learning-te-git-d53105-kripseepatels-projects.vercel.app/”.

-2. The user selects the “Login” button to access the sign in page.
+2. The user selects the “Sign In” button to access the sign in page.

 3. The user enters their email and password to login.